notinds/EngPy/README.md

-# TinyLang Interpreter
+# EngPy Interpreter

-TinyLang is a simple interpreted programming language implemented in Python.
+EngPy is a simple interpreted programming language implemented in Python.
 It features a Python-like syntax with indentation-based blocks, English-like keywords, and basic arithmetic and logical operations.

 ## Features